woocommerce/woocommerce/readme.txt

 * Tweak - Allowed sku search to return > 1 result.
 * Tweak - If only one country is enabled, don't show country dropdown on checkout.
 * Tweak - Case insensitive coupons.
+* Tweak - Made armed forces 'states' under the US rather than in their own 'country'.

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.